Specializing in Three Therapy Focus Areas:

 We may repeatedly seek reassurance from doctors, insisting on repeated medical tests, and visits to the ER and urgent care, to confirm our stability.
 Being reassured by the doctor that there is no serious medical illness brings relief -- temporarily.
 The vicious cycle quickly resumes as new thoughts and physical sensation surface, followed by interpretations of danger, anxiety, and more visits to doctors to resolve the uncertainty.
 Soon the cycle ignites again with the next alarming thought.

-With health anxiety the mind begins to misinterpret normal bodily sensations as dangerous.
+With Anxiety the mind begins to misinterpret normal bodily sensations as dangerous.
 The body is very noisy.
 Healthy human bodies produce all sorts of physical symptoms that might feel uncomfortable, are unexpected, and unwanted, but not dangerous.

 Misinterpreting normal sensations in the body begin to produce fear and worry including changes in visual acuity, heart rate, blood pressure, saliva levels, depth of breathing, balance, and muscle tone, just to name a few.
 These are normal and harmless bodily changes, but when a person believes or has recurring symptoms of a disease, it causes anxiety.
 The sensations are real, but the beliefs about the sensations may not be.